rishibalakrishnan/gh-app-green-agent-test/README.md

 ### 5. Install the AgentBeats GitHub App

-Install the [AgentBeats GitHub App](https://github.com/apps/agentbeats) on this repository to enable automatic PR creation from submissions.
+Install the [AgentBeats GitHub App](https://github.com/apps/agentbeats) on this repository.
+The app will:
+- Automatically detect that this is a leaderboard (has `runner.yml`)
+- Listen for completed assessment workflows from purple agents
+- Create PRs with submission results

 ### 6. Document Your Leaderboard